 The policy also outlines how individuals can correct their personal information, which is held by Lifeview, how to make a complaint about a breach of privacy, and how complaints will be handled.

 In our residential services, the role of Privacy Officer, is performed by the Residential Manager, in the first instance.
 All privacy issues, which relate to the collection, use, storage, access and disclosure of information within a residential care setting should first be directed to the Residential Manager.
-If the matter cannot be resolved at that level, or if it would be inappropriate for the Residential Manager to deal with the issue, then individuals who wish to contact Lifeview about information privacy can do so by contacting our Chief Executive Officer (CEO), who is also our group Privacy Officer at:
+If the matter cannot be resolved at that level, or if it would be inappropriate for the Residential Manager to deal with the issue, then individuals who wish to contact Lifeview about information privacy can do so by contacting our Executive Manager - Quality, Risk & Compliance, who is also our group Privacy Officer at:

 Telephone: 03 9572 9600

 Lifeview is required to make this policy freely available and in an appropriate form, and accordingly it is able to be accessed on our public website at www.lifeview.com.au.
 Individuals who would like to request a copy of this policy in an alternate form, for example suitable for the vision impaired, or individuals from a non-English speaking background, may do so by contacting our Privacy Officer, and reasonable steps in the circumstances will be taken to provide the policy in an appropriate form.

 Lifeview is required to meet certain obligations under the Commonwealth Privacy Act 1988 (the Act), and is bound by the Australian Privacy Principles (the APPs).
 The Act governs how Lifeview collects, uses, stores and discloses the personal information of individuals, and how they may access or correct their information.